-Jim Winship, Director of The British Sandwich & Food To Go Association behind British Sandwich Week says: "We know there are benefits to both rectangular and triangular sandwiches - we're not circling around the issue.
-The rectangle brings structural integrity, an easy grip, no floppy corners, while the triangle is easier on the eye as you can see more of the filling, and you have a more of a crustless edge to enjoy.
+Jim Winship, Director of The British Sandwich & Food To Go Association behind British Sandwich Week says: "We know Londoners love a sandwich - just look at the amount of sandwich shops, delis, diners and pop-ups selling top quality sarnies.

+"There are clear benefits to both rectangular and triangular sandwiches - we're not circling around the issue.
+The triangle, the runaway favourite in London, is easier on the eye as you can see more of the filling, and you have a more of a crustless edge to enjoy, while the rectangle brings structural integrity, an easy grip, no floppy corners.